【参】IR Information

 Governance and Nomination Advisory Committee

-2.Establishment, amendment, or abolition of basic policies, rules, and procedures for nominations
+2.Establishment, amendment, and abolition of basic policies, rules, and procedures necessary for deciding appointments and dismissals

-3.Oversight of succession planning and managerial personnel development
+3.Oversight of succession planning and executive talent development programs

 4.Operational plans for the Board of Directors